cybertriage/DFIR_Ransomware_Project/docs/common.md

 - Installing Cobalt Strike Beacons
 - Using Remote Desktop and stolen credentials
 - Installing other remote access software, such as AnyDesk

+# Common Discovery Methods

+- Deplying and executing tools like ADfind, Bloodhound and Powertools to collects information about users, networks, and systems in the network

 # Common Exfiltration Methods
 - Using rclone or scp